 Condition 1: Active Ingredients

 The active ingredients are what make the pesticide effective against pests.
 The EPA has a list of about 45 commonly recognized, safe ingredients—like soybean oil, peppermint oil, and citric acid—that are approved for these products.
-These natural ingredients do the heavy lifting while keeping things eco-friendly.
+These ingredients do the heavy lifting while providing an effective solution.

 Condition 2: Inert Ingredients